sexnine/webfishing-wiki-pages/pages/bait.md

 The bait you use when fishing determines what tier and what quality of fish you can catch.
 Higher quality bait will cost more money to restock.

+Bait always costs the same amount to restock to full, regardless of what tackle upgrade tier you have.

 ## List of bait
 | Name       | Max Tier | Quality Chances | Unlock Cost | Restock Cost |
 |------------|----------|-----------------|-------------|--------------|